 Dr. Sears Best of the Best: The following vegetables rank high in Dr. Sears’ opinion when following the Zone Diet.
-The reason for this is not only are they a good source of protein, but their ratio of protein to carbohydrate is low, ensuring that you maintain the ideal hormonal balance once consumed.
+The reason for this is not only are they a good source of protein, but their ratio of protein to carbohydrate is high, ensuring that you maintain the ideal hormonal balance once consumed.
 Plus they are rich in fermentable fiber and polyphenols, making them a great addition to any PastaRx Fusilli or Orzo dish.

 Spinach: 2 cups of fresh spinach = 3 grams of protein.